nemoNoboru/nemoNoboru.github.io/_posts/2016-07-18-Google-summer-of-code.markdown

 **This summer, as a 2016 Google summer of code student my project was to extend an existing ruby binding to support CapnProto RPC.**

-the existing binding was capable of manage loading a schema, processing and saving messages.
+The existing binding was capable of manage loading a schema, processing and saving messages.

 # Philosophy